mren2006/Auth0_TechExe/README.md

 API:   usermgmt-api:  Node.js API service protected by Auth0

+Important: Single Page and Native apps do not require further configuration of any machine to machine application.
+SPA will execute the Implicit Grant to access APIs while Native Apps (Mobile app) can do Authorize Code with PKCE for the same purpose.

 C. Technical specifications:

 1. Add "JobTitle" to the User_meadata while create Users through the Auth0 user management UI; user's permission is applied to app_metadata fields based on the rule settings from